-If you’re struggling to get to grips with the Rule of Thirds, you can be sure that many others are struggling too.
+If you’re struggling to get to grips with the Rule of Thirds in photography composition, you can be sure that many others are struggling too.
 Please share your questions and/or struggles below and we’ll give you some help.

 If this article has helped you to understand rule of thirds composition, share that too – I love good news!